exercism/go/concepts/structs/about.md

 }
 ```

+Field names in structs follow the Go convention - fields whose name starts with a lower case letter are only visible to code in the same package, whereas those whose name starts with an upper case letter are visible in other packages.

 Once you have defined the `struct`, you need to create a new instance defining the fields using their field name
 in any order: